Board of Directors

 Maryann Chibbaro has been a board member for over 20 years.
 During this time, Maryann has worked alongside staff members to ensure that the mission of Womanspace is achieved.

-Linda Cooper, Immediate Past President
+Kristin M. Keller, Immediate Past President

 Linda Cooper is a Development Officer at the Institute for Advanced Study in Princeton.
 She joined the Womanspace board in 2007, where she served as President and Secretary, chaired Communities of Light and twice chaired the Barbara Boggs Sigmund Committee.
 Linda is also on the Executive Committee of The Boys & Girls Club Bike Exchange.
 She graduated from the Fashion Institute of Technology in New York City and Rider University.